Obowo: Culture and Tourism

 Obowo have a very rich cultural festival, the Iwa-Akwa Festival, which embraces the general Obowo citizen.
 Other festivals include, Ekpo, Mbomuzo, Egbe-Nkwu.
-Popular tourist attractions in the area are Green Coloured Abadaba Lake which is located in Okwuohia Automous Community, Iyi-Ukwu, and the Umuariam Game Reserve Centre with live monkeys.
+Popular tourist attractions in the area are Green Coloured Abadaba Lake which is located in Odenkwume Autonomous Community, Iyi-Ukwu, and the Umuariam Game Reserve Centre with live monkeys.
+The Obowo people are ancestrally linked to Mbaise people, they are regarded as an offshoot of the Ezinihitte-Mbaise people.